sanctumnes101/picoCTF/README.md

 # picoCTF

-Hello everyone, I will be posting my solutions to picoCTF problems with as much details as possible.
+Hello, I will be posting my solutions to picoCTF problems with as much details as possible.

+I recommend that you try solving them by yourself first, and if you got stuck you can follow my detailed solutions!